theturboturnip/harper/harper-core/tests/text/tagged/Computer science.md

 > computation , and information theory ) to applied disciplines ( including the
 # NSg         .
 V/C NᴹSg+       NSg+   .
 P  V/J     NPl/V+      .
 V         D+
 > design and implementation of hardware and software ) .
-# NSg/V  V/C NSg            P  NSg      V/C NSg+     . .
+# NSg/V  V/C NSg            P  NᴹSg     V/C NᴹSg+    . .
 >
 #
 > Algorithms and data  structures are central to computer science .
 The theory of